ikozyris/are/README.md

-# are
+# ARE
-Adcanced REader - A plain text view in C for linux
+Advanced REader - A plain text view in C for linux